How to Grow Rocket

 Herb or Wild Rocket

-To save Rocket seed you must first let it flower.
-The seeds on rocket are usually white and are illustrated in the image just above of wild rocket , where it has small white flowers.
-Let the rocket flower and then seeds will form.
-Pick the stems of rocket, with the seed heads attached and then set to dry so they become similar to the image below left.
+To save Rocket seed, you must first let it flower.
+The flowers are illustrated above and are white.
+Let the rocket flower, once the flowers die back, the seeds will form.
+Pick the stems of rocket, with the seed heads attached and then set to dry so they become similar to the image below.

 To save the seed, scrape them out of the pods when completely dry and save into small packets.
-It is preferable to use paper rather than plastic, which has a tendency to create moisture which will destroy the seed.
+It is preferable to use paper rather than plastic, which has a tendency to create moisture can cause the seed to rot.

 Label and place the seeds in a cool dark place, fridge or garage are ideal and the seed will be ideal for sowing next year.